Classical mechanics of relativistic particle with colour: Introduction

 \section{Introduction}

-The subject of this paper is the classical description of a relativistic pointlike particle in non--Abelian gauge field.
-The equations of motion of such a particle possessing intrinsic degrees of freedom (isospin or colour) was extracted from a quantum theory by Wong \cite{1} in 1970.
-Since that time various Lagrangian and Hamiltonian approaches leading to the Wong equations were proposed in literature.
-Some of them involve anti-commuting or spinor variables \cite{2,3} and thus are closely related to the quantum--mechanical description.
-Two other approaches \cite{4,5} known to the author are formulated purely within the classical mechanics.
-They are very similar and, actually, are based on the same geometrical treatment of isospin (or coloured) particle dynamics.
+Wong equations of motion of classical pointlike relativistic particle with isospin or colour \cite{1} permit various Lagrangian and Hamiltonian formulations.
+Two of them \cite{4,5} known to the author are based on geometric notions brought from gauge field theories.
 Namely, the configuration space of particle is a principal fibre bundle with the structure group being the gauge group; the interaction of particle with an external gauge field is introduced via the connection on this bundle.
-The only difference between two approaches consists in the choice of Lagrangian function, in particular, in that whether the Lagrangian depends on gauge potentials linearly, or not.

-While the linear Lagrangian \cite{4} seems to be the simplest generalization of the one of classical electrodynamics, the nonlinear Lagrangian \cite{5,4} arises naturally within the Kaluza--Klein theory.
+The only difference between two approaches consists in the choice of Lagrangian function.
+That proposed in \cite{4} is linear in gauge potentials (as in classical electrodynamics) while the nonlinear Lagrangian \cite{5,4} arises naturally within the Kaluza--Klein theory.
 Nevertheless, both of them lead to the same Wong equations.
-This fact suggests the questions: do there exist other Lagrangian or Hamiltonian versions of isospin particle dynamics, and how (if yes) the choice of Lagrangian function influences this dynamics.

-In the present paper, starting from the mentioned above geometrical treatment of the dynamics, and introducing appropriate kinematical notions (Section II), we construct in Section III the Lagrangian which involves an arbitrary function of Lie--algebra--valued argument.
-In particular cases this Lagrangian reduces to those of Refs. \cite{4,5} (Section IV).
-In general case it generates two types of dynamics, according to what variables are used for the description of intrinsic degrees of freedom.
+In the present paper, starting from the mentioned above geometrical treatment of the kinematics of relativistic particle with isospin or colour (Section 2), we construct in Section 3 the Lagrangian of a fairy general form.
+In particular cases this Lagrangian reduces to those of Refs. \cite{4,5}.
+The generalization is not trivial since it leads to two types of dynamics, according to what variables are used for the description of intrinsic degrees of freedom.
 The external dynamics is described by the Wong equations which include gauge potentials, but the form of which is indifferent to the choice of Lagrangian.
 On the contrary, the internal dynamics is governed by the particular choice of Lagrangian function while gauge potentials completely fall out of this dynamics.
-This fact becomes more transparent within the framework of the appropriate Hamiltonian formalism developed in Section V. In Section VI we sum up our results and discuss the perspectives of quantization.
+This fact becomes more transparent within the framework of the appropriate Hamiltonian formalism developed in Section 4.
+In Section 5 we sum up our results and discuss the perspectives of quantization.